Riley-Py/UWaterloo-Work/Phase Diagrams.md

 - C is number of different components (species) present in system
 - P is number of different phases
-- F is minimum number of intensive properties that must be known in order to determine all other intensive properties
+- F is minimum number of intensive properties that must be known in order to determine all other intensive properties **Notes**:
+- Triple point represents a point where all three stats of matter exist at equilibrium.
+It's where the three phase equilibrium curves meet
+- A critical